Angus-C-git/SecSheets/CONTRIBUTING.md

 Before you generate an issue:

 + Take a look at the list of currently unresloved issues, bug reports and feature requests.
-+ If your issue, or a very similar issue, has already been submitted bump/upvote the issue or leave a comment rather than gnerating a new issue.
++ If your issue, or a very similar issue, has already been submitted bump/upvote the issue or leave a comment rather than generating a new issue.

 ## Contributing